jqwik-team/jqwik/BACKLOG.md

   - can be used in parameter types to choose provider method
   - can take `providerClass` parameter (but no value parameter) to specify ArbitraryProvider implementation

-- ArbitraryProvider: Add priority to provider registration to allow more specific providers.
-  Currently the order of registration is decisive - last registered provider wins.

 - Provider methods can take params e.g.
   - @Provided(value="otherProviderMethod") Arbitrary<String> aString